cal-poly-dxhub/streamlit-rag-chatbot-kb/README.md

 - Simple chat interface
 - Queries your Bedrock Knowledge Base
 - Maintains conversation history
-- Only 3 files, 50 lines of code!
+- Only 3 files, less than 100 lines of code!

 ## Quick Start